ParCoreLab/BeyondMoore/README.md

 ### CPU Free Model

-This paper proposes a fully autonomous execution model for multiGPU applications that completely excludes the involvement of the CPU beyond the initial kernel launch.
+This project proposes a fully autonomous execution model for multiGPU applications that completely excludes the involvement of the CPU beyond the initial kernel launch.
 In a typical multi-GPU application, the host serves as the orchestrator of execution by directly launching kernels, issuing communication calls, and acting as a synchronizer for devices.
 We argue that this orchestration, or control flow path, causes undue overhead and can be delegated entirely to